keven-deoliveira/EC444-Projects/quest-3/report.md

 - Remotely access through a portal to control an LED and to configure features at a remote client
 - Include webcam sourcing video, embedded in a single portal window.

 In order to complete our task, we made use of past skills to control a GPIO pin for the LED, toggling it between high and low depending on the state of the button on our HTML client.
 Using a UDP connection, we are able to send information between our server and our ESP32, communicating information to our frontend as well as the button toggle for the LED.
 We used the skills from this past cluster to drive the accelerometer and PiCamera.
-We also used skills from the last cluster to drive an ADC pin to controll the thermistor.
+We also used skills from the last cluster to drive an ADC pin to control the thermistor.

 ## Self-Assessment